Abstract visualization of multimodal AI processing text, images, audio and video with interconnected neural networks

 Training Challenges in Multimodal AI

 Training effective multimodal models presents unique challenges compared to single-modality systems.
-Understanding these challenges is crucial for practitioners working in this field.
+Here are the main ones practitioners run into.

 Data Alignment: The biggest challenge is obtaining large-scale, high-quality aligned datasets across modalities.
 Unlike text-only training where data is abundant, multimodal datasets require expensive annotation and curation.
 Noise in alignment (mismatched image-text pairs) can significantly hurt performance.